 This ‘teach reading – teach phonics’ resource textbook is available for educators, teachers and parents.
 ‘Practice Reading and Speaking‘ can be used to train teachers who are teaching reading to become proficient in teaching phonics.
 Used as a classroom phonics course when you teach reading in the classroom it will back up your teaching.
 Remember when you teach reading and teach phonics that the facts need to be learned in order of difficulty.
 Your intention is to aid memory and increase concentration.
 Don’t diffuse the facts when you teach reading and teach phonics, with unnecessary worksheets.

-With 1,000+ phonemes-graphemes and over 10,000 words in this ‘teach reading’ course, you can teach phonics and test phonic decoding skills.
+With 1,000+ phonemes-graphemes and over 12,000 words in this ‘teach reading’ course, you will be able to test phonic knowledge before and after teaching.
 Teaching notes explain how to teach reading and teach phonics precisely.
 Students of all reading abilities will benefit.
 Rare graphemes can now be taught.
 As you teach reading your pupil will build a comprehensive picture of all of the phoneme-grapheme relationships.
 Both you and your pupils will have an understanding of phonics that is usually only reserved for specialist teachers.